£111 Find Cheap Flights from the United States to France

 • What is KAYAK's "flexible dates" feature and why should I care when looking for a flight from the United States to France?

 Sometimes travel dates aren't set in stone.
-If your preferred travel dates have some wiggle room, flexible dates will show you all the options when flying to France from the United States up to 3 days before/after your preferred dates.
+If your preferred travel dates have some wiggle room, flexible dates will show you all the options when flying from the United States to France up to 3 days before/after your preferred dates.
 You can then pick the flights that suit you best.

 Top tips for finding a cheap flight out of the United States